kartik1502/Online-Learning-Management-System/README.md

 The application will use JSON Web Tokens (JWTs) for authentication and authorization.
 This will help ensure that only authorized users are able to access the API endpoints and perform actions such as creating courses or enrolling in courses.

-### Installation

-To run the Online Learning Management System, follow these steps:

-1. Clone the repository using Git.
-2. Navigate to the project directory.
-3. Run `mvn clean install` to install dependencies and build the project.
-4. Start the application using `mvn spring-boot:run`.
-5. Open your web browser and navigate to `http://localhost:8080` to access the application.

 ## About